Expected area of the star hull of planar Brownian motion and bridge: Introduction and main results

 Alongside the convex hull, another fundamental object in the planar Brownian literature is the \emph{topological hull} of the path, also known as the \emph{Brownian hull}; it is the union of the trace with all of the bounded connected components of its complement in the plane.
 This set has connected complement and its boundary is the \emph{outer boundary} or \emph{frontier} of the Brownian motion.
 Deep connections between planar Brownian motion and Schramm--Loewner evolution were established by Lawler--Schramm--Werner, who showed in \cite{Lawler_Schramm_Werner} that, loosely speaking, the outer boundary of planar Brownian motion is chordal $\mathrm{SLE}_{8/3}$.
 These SLE techniques were later used to compute the expected area of the topological hull of the planar Brownian bridge; see \cite{Garban_Ferreras} and Theorem \ref{thm:bridge_areas} below.

 In the present paper we bring a third hull into the probabilistic picture, namely, the \emph{star hull}.
 Given a set $\mathcal{A} \subset \mathbb{R}^2$, the star hull of $\mathcal{A}$, which we denote by $\strh(\mathcal{A})$, is the smallest starshaped set (with respect to the origin) that contains $\mathcal{A}$.
 In other words, $\strh(\mathcal{A})$ is obtained from $\mathcal{A}$ by filling in the lines of sight from the origin to all points of $\mathcal{A}$.
-While starshaped sets are classical in analysis and geometry \cite{starshaped}, the star hull seems to be much less studied; see \cite{Li, min_area_hull, star_hull} for the only references we could find on star hulls.
-In particular, to our knowledge the star hull has not previously appeared in the probabilistic literature.
+While starshaped sets are classical in analysis and geometry \cite{starshaped}, the star hull seems to be much less studied; see \cite{Li, Klain1, Klain2, min_area_hull, star_hull, Kiderlen} for the only references we could find that deal with star hulls.
+In particular, to our knowledge the star hull has not previously appeared in the literature in connection with Brownian motion.
+However, following the posting of this preprint to the arXiv, the star hull of planar Brownian motion stopped upon exiting the unit disk has since been investigated in \cite{CH_until_exit}.

 Let $\mathcal{K}\subset\mathbb{R}^2$ be a compact set containing the origin.
 We denote by $\hull(\mathcal{K})$, $\strh(\mathcal{K})$, and $\conv(\mathcal{K})$ the topological, star, and convex hulls of $\mathcal{K}$, respectively.
 It is not difficult to show that all three of these hulls are compact sets.
 Moreover, we prove in Lemma \ref{lem:inclusion_chain} below that the following inclusion chain holds